Garnett, Kansas: Rail

 The area has one railroad, six freight lines and six interstate carriers.

 Roads

-Garnett is at the crossroads of U.S. Route 59, U.S. Route 169 and K-31.
+Garnett is at the crossroads of U.S. Routes 59 and 169 and K-31.
 Interstate 35 is located 19 miles north of here and Interstate 70 is approximately 50 miles away.

 Air

 The Garnett Industrial Airport is located along U.S. 169.
 The nearest international air service is at the Kansas City International Airport, 90 miles away.

 Bike

 There is a bike path at Prairie Spirit Trail State Park, reusing the former Santa Fe Railroad through Garnett.